lospec/lospec-bot-v4/README.md

 - `config` - an object containing the JSON configuration for a command
 - `execute` - an async function that is called when the function is run (passes interaction as first argument)

+### Subcommands

+To create a command with subcommands (e.g. `/parent sub`), create a folder inside the `./commands` directory (e.g. `./commands/parent`).
+Then, create a JavaScript file for each subcommand (e.g. `./commands/parent/sub.js`).

+Each subcommand file should have a default export which is an async function that is called when the subcommand is run.
+This function will receive the interaction object as its first argument.

+The parent command (e.g. `parent` in `/parent sub`) should have a `config` export in a file named after the parent command directly in the `./commands` folder (e.g. `./commands/parent.js`).
+This file does not need an `execute` export if all functionality is handled by subcommands.

 ## Responses

 Respond to a message that matches a filter